-Metal My Way Winner
+Metal My Way : Best Knife - Winner

-Metal My Way Winner
+Metal My Way : Best Knife - Winner

 I received an email last week announcing that I had won the best knife for the the Metal My Way contest.
 Now, I'm waiting for my invite to go on Ellen and my invite to pick up my prize at my local Metal Supermarket here in Winnipeg, Manitoba.